 This is the quintessential, super yummy brussels sprouts side dish for Thanksgiving.
 And they're quick and easy to prepare!

-- 1 pound brussels sprouts
+- 1 pound brussels sprouts, washed and dried

-- 3 1/2 tablespoons unsalted butter
+- 4 tablespoons unsalted butter

 - 2 tablespoons blanched hazelnuts, super finely chopped

-- 1/2 teaspoon lemon juice
+- 2 teaspoons lemon juice

 - salt and freshly ground black pepper

 - Make the sauce and mix with sprouts.
-In a small sauté pan, melt the butter with the hazelnuts and lemon juice.
+In a small sauté pan, melt the butter with the hazelnuts.
 Let it cook over low-medium heat just until it begins to brown, about 3 minutes after the butter melts.
 (Keep a close eye on this!)
 Mix in the lemon juice and pour it over the brussels sprouts and mix.

 - Roast.
 Add the sprouts to the foil-lined baking sheet and spread them out evenly.
 Use a rubber spatula to get all of the brown butter and nuts out of the bowl and onto the sprouts.
 Sprinkle lightly with salt and pepper.Place the baking sheet in the preheated 450°F oven and roast until the sprouts are golden brown and tender, about 20 minutes.
 They should be flipped/stirred mid-way through the cooking process.
 Cooking times may vary!